Chikita

 Calories: 37

-Health benefits of kalamansi
+Health benefits of kalamansi includes the following.

 • Anti-inflammatory properties